Neurostructural Health Research

 - Significant other

 - Physical appearance

 Improvements to Nervous System Organisation and Efficiency

-In addition to all of these benefits to quality of life, researchers observed two unique wave patterns developing in the spine during the process Neuro-Structural Optimisation.
-The emergence of these patterns has been linked to greater nervous system organisation and efficiency.
+In addition to all of these benefits to quality of life, researchers observed two unique wave patterns developing in the spine during the process employed by Neurostructural Optimisation.
+The emergence of these patterns has been linked to greater nervous system clarity and efficiency.

 These wave patterns have a remarkable effect on the body and are now the focus of several research papers by French mathematician Professor Edmund Jonckheere at the University of Southern California.
 The research revealed the spinal waves generate organized mathematical signals that can’t be consciously created.

-By recording signals along the spines of patients while they received Neuro-Structural Optimisation, Professor Jonckheere is currently exploring the relationship between the ‘spinal wave’ and the energy-efficiency and adaptability of the nervous system.
+By recording signals along the spines of patients while applying protocols used by Neurostructural Optimisation.
+Professor Jonckheere is currently exploring the relationship between the ‘spinal wave’ and the energy-efficiency and adaptability of the nervous system.